 Carbamazepine is a potent inducer of hepatic 3A4 and is also known to be an inducer of CYP1A2, 2B6, 2C9/19 and may therefore reduce plasma concentrations of co-medications mainly metabolized by CYP 1A2, 2B6, 2C9/19 and 3A4, through induction of their metabolism.
-When used concomitantly with Carbamazepine tablets, monitoring of concentrations or dosage adjustment of these agents may be necessary:
+When used concomitantly with Carbamazepine, monitoring of concentrations or dosage adjustment of these agents may be necessary:

 - When Carbamazepine is added to aripiprazole, the aripiprazole dose should be doubled.
 Additional dose increases should be based on clinical evaluation.
 If Carbamazepine is later withdrawn, the aripiprazole dose should be reduced.